worakritsoo/svelte-ionic/README.md

 # Todo's
 A number of todo's:
+- Implement workbox and spassr as shown in the startertemplate of routify (or at least check)
 - ~~fix IonTab~~
 - ~~fix Ionic Menu close, go through all components and fix some messages~~
 - ~~research some of the warnings after Ionic 5 migration~~